sofiabelen/sofiabelen.github.io/_posts/2019-06-25-a-different-approach-to-foreign-languages.md

 ---
 layout: post
-title: My approach to learning a foreign language
+title: A Different Approach to Foreign Languages
 categories: blog
 image: /images/rabbit-anki.png
 preview: "Don't rely on your memory for learning vocab.
 There's an algorithm for that."